Family Of Otto Warmbier Objects To Autopsy

 In a seemingly inexplicable decision, the family of North Korean detainee and former American college student Otto Warmbier have objected to an autopsy to determine the cause of the 22-year-old’s death.
 The result?
 That cause of death remains a mystery, at least for now.

-According to Ohio’s Hamilton County Coroner’s Office, the the family of Otto Warmbier expressly objected to having an autopsy performed on the recently deceased young man, and that “objection to an autopsy was honored.”
+According to Ohio’s Hamilton County Coroner’s Office, the family of Otto Warmbier expressly objected to having an autopsy performed on the recently deceased young man, and that “objection to an autopsy was honored.”
 Because of that objection, the only examination performed on the young man who died less than a week after returning to the U.S. from North Korea was an external one.

 As CNN reports, the Hamilton County Coroner’s Office received the body of Otto Warmbier and performed a cursory external exam after his death on Monday.
 In addition to performing an external examination on Warmbier’s remains, the coroner’s office also reportedly looked over Otto’s University of Cincinnati Medical Center medical records as well as the medical records recorded by the air transport team that brought Otto Warmbier home from Pyongyang, where he was held as a North Korean prisoner for 17 months after being arrested for allegedly stealing a propaganda poster from his hotel.